paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 ### Bitfield Collection

-Collects all provided bitfields and forwards them to the runtimes `fn create_inherent` which does both sanitity (one bitfield per validator) as well as weight limiting logic.
+Collects all provided bitfields and forwards them to the runtimes `fn create_inherent` which does both sanity (one bitfield per validator) as well as weight limiting logic.

 ### Backed Candidate Collection